ibm-cloud-docs/discovery-data/known-issues.md

       where `l` is a lowercase L for list.

-      If any of the pods are not showing the `Running` status, restart the failing pod by using the following command:
+      If any of the pods are not showing a `Running` status, restart the failing pod by using the following command:

       ```
       oc delete pod <pod_name>